hulvdan/cookier/TASKS_HULVDAN.md

-x new run: don't show lock if weapon doesn't exist x new run: save/load last run difficulty/build/weapon x new run: starting a new run works without bugs

-* achievements: show recently got achievements on screen and what they unlock
+x new run: don't show lock if weapon doesn't exist x new run: save/load last run difficulty/build/weapon x new run: starting a new run works without bugs x achievements: show recently got achievements on screen and what they unlock

 * completing difficulty can unlock stuff
 * achievements:
 * achievements: